 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation.

 Dizziness, lightheadedness, or fainting may occur when you get up suddenly from a lying or sitting position.
 Getting up slowly may help lessen this problem.
 Also, lying down for a while may relieve dizziness or lightheadedness.

 If you have been using this medicine regularly for several weeks or more, do not suddenly stop using it without first checking with your doctor.
 You may be directed to gradually reduce the amount you are using before stopping treatment completely, or to take another narcotic for a while, to lessen the chance of withdrawal side effects.

 Before you have any medical tests, tell the medical doctor in charge that you are taking this medicine.
 The results of some tests may be affected by this medicine.

 This medicine may make you dizzy, drowsy, or lightheaded.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.

 Using this medicine while you are pregnant may cause neonatal withdrawal syndrome in your newborn child.
-Tell your doctor right away if your child has the following symptoms: abnormal sleep pattern, diarrhea, high-pitched cry, irritability, shakiness or tremor, weight loss, vomiting, or failure to gain weight.
+Tell your doctor right away if your baby has an abnormal sleep pattern, diarrhea, a high-pitched cry, irritability, shakiness or tremors, weight loss, vomiting, or fails to gain weight.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.